Consider A More Balanced Approach…

 Safe Riders Make Snowmobiling Safe

 Whatever the Ontario snowmobile speed limit, the rules for safe trail riding don’t change.
 Riding with care and control according to conditions and within your abilities.
 Snowmobiling defensively, not taking unnecessary chances.
 And making smart choices like sticking to the right side of the trail.
-And always remember, you are your own throttle controller and speed limiter – let’s just bring Ontario snowmobiling into the 21st century!
+And always remember, you are your own throttle controller and speed limiter – so let’s just bring Ontario snowmobiling into the 21st century!

 Like This Post?
 Follow Me on Facebook